lib-x/xstr/README.md

 -  It's public domain
 -  You can access the internal string using `*str` instead of having to do `get_val(str)` or `str.val`
--  Mostly compatible with C90/C89, not just C99
+-  Compatible with C90/C89, not just C99
 -  Consistent, simple interface.
 All functions take `dest` as the first argument and return an `x_error_t`.

 ## Why not to use this library: